What is a possible disadvantage for the Timorese communities of using cultural mechanism for COVID-19 prevention

 The implementation of the government decree on the state emergency was released on the 28 of April 2020, which is to the response to the outbreak of COVID-19; however the activities of cultural ritual were continuously conducted.
 For instance, there were some activities of the traditional ritual that have been conducted by the local traditional leaders in Dili, around March 2020.
 The main goal of the traditional ritual ceremony is to communicate to the ancestors to prevent COVID-19 spread in Timor-Leste.
 The ritual activity was attended by the minister of state and secretary state of culture and art in Dili.
 According to the minister of state that the traditional ritual ceremony is to prevent COVID-19 because Timorese people do not deserve to be infected by the Corona Virus, which not belong and never be a kind of disease for Timorese.
 The minister emphasized the role of communities to continue communicating to the natural power, ancestor through ritual ceremonies in all regions of Timor-Leste.

 The way of COVID-19 prevention through the traditional ceremony was led by a traditional community leader or traditional spiritual healer.
 The ritual was conducted through sacrificing chicken and pig to pledge “supra-natural forces” for repelling the COVID-19 spread.
-When the pig and chicken were slaughtered, the liver will be seen and read by the chief of the ritual ceremony to predict that the COVID-19 will not spread and affected to Timorese people.
+When the pig and chicken were slaughtered, the liver will be seen and read by the chief of community at the ritual ceremony to predict that whwthwe the COVID-19 will or not spread and affected to Timorese people.

 Similarly, in the district and rural areas, the ritual execution was held since February 2020 before, and after the state’s emergency status of COVID-19, the activities of the traditional ritual ceremony still continue in various villages and communities in rural areas.
 In Timorese social life, using culture approach to get blessing and protection is most common.
 In this case, the COVID-19 is considered as a severe pandemic disease that needs to be prevented before it spread to the territory of Timor-Leste.
-According to the information compiled from the national media and social media, that all the results of the ritual indicate on the pig and chicken heart that there will be no COVID-19 spread to the local or rural community.
+According to the information compiled from the national media and social media, that all the results of the ritual indicate on the pig and chicken heart written that there will be no COVID-19 spread to the local or rural community.
 The belief in this culture practice eventually justified that the COVID-19 was dangerous but also with a positive signal from the pig and chicken heart.
 It is generating strong confidence and reduced panic, including fear of the danger of COVID-19 spreading and affecting the community in the territory of Timor-Leste.

 The government of Timor-Leste recognizes and acknowledges the existence of a cultural mechanism into the national program.
 Using a cultural way to collaborate and socialize the state program is not new; however, using the cultural mechanisms to preventing the spread of COVID-19 in Timor-Leste is rarely happens in the health approach at the national level.